karlyamashita/Bluepill_TR-7_Clone/README.md

 The TR-7 is based off the Microchip PIC12Fxx 8 pin microcontroller.
 I designed it so that it could be programmed to do any of the tasks with different timing.
 I had 16 features implemented before my boss said we have to cut it off at some point, lol.
 So I designed the instructions.
 But while doing so, I created 7 more features in the firmware.
 But we decided to make it a secret feature that was available but not part of the main instructions.
 We've mentioned we didn't provide tech support for these features, but the features were there.

+### Blue Pill TR-7 clone
+See the WiKi for more information https://github.com/karlyamashita/Bluepill_TR-7_Clone/wiki

 # Life after